LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/exercises.rst

    #.
 Drag the **Freedom to make life choices** pill onto the *Rows* shelf.

       #.
-Notice that it changed to a SUM - keep it this way
+Notice that it changed to a SUM - keep it this way.

    #.
-Drag the **Social Support** pill onto the *Row* shelf
+Drag the **Social Support** pill onto the *Row* shelf.

       #.
-Notice that is also now a SUM - keep it this way
+Notice that is also now a SUM - keep it this way.

    #.
 To rename an axis, double-click on it and make the changes desired.
    #.
-Rename your sheet
+Rename your sheet.

 #. **Make a Dashboard**

-   A. Use the tab to create a new dashboard
+   A. Use the tab to create a new dashboard.
    #.
 Drag your sheets onto the dashboard.

    .. admonition:: Note